How to Create a Wildlife Garden

 At the end of each Summer we'll have hedgehogs in our garden.
 They not only come to eat the fallen fruits, like the medlar, pears and apples, but they also eat worms and snails.
 End of Fall they dig themselves in and sleep the whole winter until the Spring sun awakens them.

 Mulching Is Important for All Kind of Worms and Insects

 I'm a breeder of Drenthe Heath Sheep and some ewes give birth in the barn.
 So each year I have a lot of manure and spilled hay or straw which I use for mulching.
 I spread it between the plants in Autumn and within a year the worms and insects and bacteria have convert it into healthy soil.
 It keeps the ground from drying out too much.
 Sometimes I have a whole bale of hay or straw gone bad and I put it somewhere in the garden in a lost corner.
 Mice are nesting in it and very often mushrooms are growing on top or on the side.
 Nothing organic has to be thrown out.

-Ideal Housing for Mice
+Old Hay Stacks are Ideal for Mice

 Insects Are Beneficial for Spreading PollenClick thumbnail to view full-size

 The Birds Love My Garden - and They Nest in the Most Strange PlacesClick thumbnail to view full-size